|

 USA, was on a working holiday in London, England, lecturing at The

 Spiritualist Association of Great Britain in Belgrave Square.
-At one of the talks that she gave there
+At one of the talks that she gave there she

-years in the USA but this was the first time that she had met David and, more
+in the USA but this was the first time that she had met David and, more

 importantly, seen them together.
 She